mongodb/specifications/source/gridfs/gridfs-spec.rst

 Design Rationale
 ================

-Why is the default chunk size 255KB?
+Why is the default chunk size 255 KiB?
   On MMAPv1, the server provides documents with extra padding to allow for in-place updates.
-When the ‘data’ field of a chunk is limited to 255KB, it ensures that the whole chunk document (the chunk data along with an _id and other information) will fit into a 256KB section of memory, making the best use of the provided padding.
+When the ‘data’ field of a chunk is limited to 255 KiB, it ensures that the whole chunk document (the chunk data along with an _id and other information) will fit into a 256 KiB section of memory, making the best use of the provided padding.
 Users setting custom chunk sizes are advised not to use round power-of-two values, as the whole chunk document is likely to exceed that space and demand extra padding